turingschool/front-end-curriculum/lessons/module-1/arrays-loops.md

 </section>

-You can see that instead of using a hardcoded number, we are using `fruits.length` in our condition.
-This means we will continue to loop over the array as long as the counter is less than the total number of elements in the array.
-That's pretty handy!

 ### Loops and Performance Issues
 It's important to be aware of the potential performance problems that loops can cause.
 When a browser hits Javascript, it stops executing anything else on the page until it has processed that script.
 Since loops can be run on arrays or containers of unknown -- and potentially enormous -- size, it's possible for our loop to make a page much, much slower to load.